syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.NETCORE/toolbar-items.md

 # Toolbar items in ##Platform_Name## AI AssistView control

-You can render the AI AssistView toolbar items by using the `items` property in the `e-aiassistview-toolbarsettings`, `e-aiassistview-responseToolbarSettings` & `e-aiassistview-promptToolbarSettings` tag helpers.
+You can render the AI AssistView toolbar items by using the `items` property in the `e-aiassistview-toolbarsettings`, `e-aiassistview-responsetoolbarsettings` & `e-aiassistview-prompttoolbarsettings` tag helpers.

 ## Adding header toolbar items